Our commitment to energy sufficiency

 savings on energy costs for each 1-degree cut in heating or cooling

-- installing more than 1 million m² of solar panels in our stations by 2030 and creating solar farms on SNCF land
+- Eliminating oil-fired boilers by 2025, installing over 1 million sq. m. of solar panels in our stations by 2030 and creating solar farms on SNCF land

 And… Action ! – Our stations go solar